Why you should care

 After noting that “wine should be used before the operation to produce sleepiness and even insensibility to pain,” Sushruta describes in great detail a rhinoplasty procedure in which a flap of skin from the patient’s cheek is cut and twisted skin-side out over the nasal cavity, where it is rolled over itself and attached over two wooden tubes in order to preserve the air passages.
 Sushruta also discusses how to dress and treat the wounds and related procedures like tissue grafting and fixing a harelip.

-Procedures for repairing noses, ears and other lost or damaged body parts were also developed by Sushruta and others in ancient India for good reason: high demand.
+Procedures for repairing noses, ears and other lost or damaged body parts were also developed by Sushruta and others in ancient India for one very good reason: high demand.

 As with Saleem Sinai, noses were particular organs of pride and respect for many men, and thus a frequent target in battle.
 For the same reason, amputating the nose was a common punishment (or revenge tactic) in ancient India for sex-related offenses — offenses which, back then, typically included only crimes committed against other men (like adultery) and not the numerous sexual assaults committed against women.
 And while the perpetrators of sexual assault today may deserve a good nose-shearing, thankfully — with the stiffer legal penalties for rape, stalking and voyeurism recently enacted by Indian lawmakers in the wake of several heinous sexual assault cases — such retributive measures may no longer be necessary.